Viet Nam

 Historical emissions

-Energy emissions for 2022 are calculated using CO2 emissions growth rate data from the Energy Institute Statistical Review of World Energy 2023 (Energy Institute, 2023).
-Industry’s emissions for 2022 have been estimated using GDP growth rate.
+Energy related CO2 emissions for 2024 are calculated using CO2 emissions growth rate data from the Energy Institute Statistical Review of World Energy 2025 (Energy Institute 2025).
+Industrial emissions for 2024 have been estimated using GDP growth rate.
 We used the 5-year trend (2017-2021) to estimate emissions for the agriculture, waste and other sectors.

-LULUCF data is from the third Biennial Update Report (Viet Nam Government, 2020b).
-These estimates are calculated using global warming potential (GWP) values from the IPCC’s Fifth Assessment Report (AR5).
-We have not converted these into AR4 values assuming contribution from non-CO2 gases is negligible.
+LULUCF data is taken from the third Biennial Update Report (Government of Viet Nam 2021).
+These estimates are calculated using Global Warming Potential (GWP) values from the IPCC’s Fifth Assessment Report (AR5).

 NDC target